 Now that leaves Satan and possibly Christ.
 You'll have to wait till next time to see how Paul deals with that in such a powerful, powerful way.

-Father, we thank You again tonight for this wonderful passage of Scripture, it just exudes rich truth and we thank You, Father, for this sense of accumulating and building that we've experienced going through Romans 8, we can just feel the strength as the doctrines become solidly imbedded in our understanding and we feel the joy and the exhilaration and the exuberance of our hearts wanting to praise You in response to this great, great salvation that You've given us.
+Father, we thank You again tonight for this wonderful passage of Scripture.
+It just exudes rich truth and we thank You, Father, for this sense of accumulating and building that we've experienced going through Romans 8.
+We can just feel the strength as the doctrines become solidly imbedded in our understanding and we feel the joy and the exhilaration and the exuberance of our hearts wanting to praise You in response to this great, great salvation that You've given us.
 Father, we have a hope that is steadfast and sure, that is anchored in You and we rejoice in that.
 Father, I pray for those who might be in our fellowship tonight who do not know our Christ, do not know the Savior.
-Oh how I pray that You will work a mighty work of salvation in their hearts.
+Oh how I pray that You would work a mighty work of salvation in their hearts.
 We commit ourselves again, Lord, to You with thanksgiving because the truth is such a blessing.
 May we be faithful to live it out, in Your Son's name.
 Amen.